pgina/docs/v3.1/local_machine.md

 account is a member of the same list of groups (no more, no less).
 To do so, it may remove or add groups to the local account as necessary.

-There are two locations where the group membership of the local account may be copied into the internal list of groups.
+If the local account already exists prior to logon, there are two locations where this plugin will copy the group membership of the existing local account into the internal list of groups described above.
 First, in the authentication stage the LocalMachine plugin will copy the group membership if the user is successfully authenticated by the plugin.
 Second, the authorization stage will copy the group membership of the local account if configured to do so (see the "Mirror groups from